 - A backdrop and stage area in front of the amphitheatre to encourage public speaking, dance, drama and acting (2018)

-- Lino laid in the top floor classrooms, hallway, stairwell and foyer.
-(2018)
+- Lino laid in the top floor classrooms, hallway, stairwell and foyer (2019)

-In 2019, A joint partnership between HOK and the Board of Trustees funded the turfing of the top field which has added significant value.
+In 2019, A joint partnership between HOK and the school’s Board funded the turfing of the top field which has added significant value.
+Never before has the top field seen so much use by so many students; from reading to gymnastics, tag to football – there’s something for everyone, including community use too.